 Rider is on a semester system.
 The Fall semester runs from early September through mid-December.
 The Spring semester runs from late January to early May.
 Rider also offers two summer sessions.

 All students are assigned an academic advisor within their field of study.
 Undecided majors will be assigned a faculty advisor by their college.

 - What is the average class size at Rider?

 - Will I be taught by teaching assistants?

 No, all courses at Rider are taught by faculty members, ninety-six percent of which have their doctorate degree or the terminal degree in their field.

 - Does Rider offer an ESL program?

 Yes.
-The Rider English Language Institute is available for students to study English and prepare for admission to university level studies.
-Please visit www.rider.edu/eli for more information.
+Through a partnership with Kings Education, students can study English and prepare for admission to university level studies on our Lawrenceville campus.
+Please visit www.rider.edu/kingseducation for more information.

 back to top